 The largest apple to be picked weighed three pounds.

 Federal law and USDA regulation require school nutrition programs to make reasonable modifications to accommodate children with disabilities.
 Under the law, a disability is an impairment which substantially limits a major life activity, which can include allergies and digestive conditions, but does not include personal diet preferences.

-To request dietary accommodations please have your doctor complete the Request for Special Dietary Accommodations" form and return to the school nurse or Jana Eaton, Food Services Director.
-If you have questions please call Jana at 509-382-2543.
+To request dietary accommodations please have your doctor complete the Request for Special Dietary Accommodations" form and return to the school nurse or Allicia Stapleton, Food Services Director.
+If you have questions please call Allicia at (509) 382-4158.

 Request for special dietary accommodations form